Charan662/Tech-News/README.md

 # Tech-News

-Get the latest tech news in one place with Grishma Tech News!
+Get the latest tech news in one place with Abhi Charan Tech News!
 This site curates top stories directly, keeping tech enthusiasts updated without the need to search multiple websites.

 ## Tired of: